Our minimum requirement is a 2.1 degree in chemistry or engineering. A modest level of chemistry or engineering knowledge is assumed.

 All candidates must demonstrate a minimum level of English language proficiency for admission to the College.

 For admission to this course, you must achieve the higher College requirement in the appropriate English language qualification.
 For details of the minimum grades required to achieve this requirement, please see the English language requirements for postgraduate applicants.

 Months of entry

 Catalysis has traditionally been divided into homogenous (solution-based), heterogeneous (solid-liquid, solid-gas interface) and (reaction) engineering disciplines.
-However, this distinction is becoming increasingly blurred so this MRes course aims to provide students with a coherent overview of these areas.
+However this distinction is becoming increasingly blurred, so this MRes course aims to provide you with a coherent overview of all these areas.

 Course contact details

 - +44 (0)20 7594 2678